The Confident Eater

 Feed like you read™

-Feed like you read has become one of The Confident Eater™ catchphrases.
-It is something I often speak about when working with families.
+Feed like you read has become one of The Confident Eater™ catchphrases when speaking about resolving fussy eating.

 Mum had done an excellent job of providing nutritious food for her son, but mealtimes were really stressful for all of them.